Sports Coach Logo Sports Coach Training Principles Fitness Components

 Team And Individual Sports

-From the Olympic Games to senior centres, you can find people of all shapes and sizes participating in team and individual sports.
-Sometimes they are competitive, other times just for entertainment.
-Even if you do not consider yourself the sportiest person, think through how you would like your active time to look and feel.
+From the Olympic Games to senior centres, people of all shapes and sizes participate in team and individual sports.
+Sometimes, they are competitive; other times, they are just for entertainment.
+Even if you do not consider yourself the sportiest person, consider how you would like your active time to look and feel.

-If you would like the experience to be quiet, controlled, and meditative, consider taking up an individual sport.
+If you want a quiet, controlled, and meditative experience, consider taking up an individual sport.
 For those who would prefer it to be an extension of their social life, team sports help you make new friends and strengthen bonds with old ones.

 Per Your Personality

-Playing sports is a quick way to build confidence while highlighting a person’s strengths and testing their weaknesses.
+Playing sports builds confidence while highlighting a person's strengths and testing their weaknesses.
 No matter your personality type, sports are indeed for everyone.
 For those who like to take charge, stepping up to lead a football or basketball team is a great option.
-These are teams that will need you to help make decisions and keep everyone moving forward, even after a loss.
+These teams will need you to help make decisions and keep everyone moving forward, even after a loss.

-For more empathetic and thoughtful personality types, a partner sport like tennis might be a good fit, as you can stay in tune with how your teammate is feeling and lift them when they need it most.
-If you are more introverted or prefer to call all the shots, perhaps an individual sport like distance running or golf might better suit you.
+For more empathetic and thoughtful personality types, a partner sport like tennis might be a good fit.
+You can stay in tune with your teammates' feelings and lift them when they need it most.
+If you are more introverted or prefer to call all the shots, an individual sport like distance running or golf better suits you.

 Do Not Forget To Have Fun

 No matter what type of sport you try, the key is always to remember to keep it light and have fun.
-When you enjoy yourself, you are sure to keep coming back for more.
+When you enjoy yourself, you will keep returning for more.
 Think through what you enjoy doing on holiday.
-If you enjoy visiting the beach, perhaps you might enjoy swimming laps.
-For those who love to be in nature, maybe trail cycling or horseback riding is the way to go.
+If you enjoy visiting the beach, you might enjoy swimming laps.
+For those who love to be in nature, trail cycling or horseback riding may be the way to go.
 Anyone who appreciates extra social time should consider a sport in which you can laugh and joke with your mates between plays, like cricket.

 Page Reference